 Our business depends on our reputation in the industry and the quality of our products.
 We strive to deliver timely, actionable results and foster long-term relationships with our clients.

-iGR is a market strategy consultancy focused on the wireless and mobile communications industry.
-Founded in 2000 by Iain Gillott, one of the industry's leading analysts, iGR researches and analyzes the impact new wireless and mobile technologies will have on industries, the competitive landscape and on a company's strategic business plan.
+iGR is a market strategy consultancy focused on the wireless and mobile communications and digital infrastructure industries.
+Founded in 2000 by Iain Gillott, one of the industry's leading analysts, iGR researches and analyzes the impact new wireless, mobile and digital infrastructure technologies will have on industries, the competitive landscape and on a company's strategic business plan.

-iGR delivers complete, actionable results and insight to some of the largest wireless organizations.
-Our expert advice, analysis and recommendations assist executive management teams in making informed decision that contributes directly to the health of their organizations.
-Our tactical and disciplined research methodology is driven by our holistic market expertise coupled with our ability to deliver detailed analysis on any aspect of the wireless industry.
+iGR delivers complete, actionable results and insight to some of the largest wireless and digital infrastructure organizations.
+Our expert advice, analysis and recommendations assist executive management teams in making informed decisions that contribute directly to the health of their organizations.
+Our tactical and disciplined research methodology is driven by our holistic market expertise coupled with our ability to deliver detailed analysis on any aspect of the wireless and digital infrastructure industry.

 iGR delivers its research through a variety of channels:

-- Individual market studies on specific topics, which typically include primary research results, profiles of vendors and detailed market forecasts
+- Individual market studies on specific topics, which include detailed market forecasts

 - Custom Research Projects